By: Cory Yager, Ex-Police Officer and Criminal Defense Attorney Atlanta

 No. Once convicted, reckless driving expungement is not possible.
 By the accused reckless driver going to trial, and getting acquitted, the criminal record can be cleared, and the criminal offense removed from your driving history.

-Super Lawyers Traffic Ticket Attorneys in Atlanta at 5-Star Rated Traffic Ticket Firm
+Super Lawyers Traffic Ticket Attorneys in Atlanta at Top-Rated Law Firm

 When you or a loved one is in jail for a reckless driving ticket, the sooner we can get involved, the more likely we can help protect the criminal case.
 Jailers and police will question drivers in car accident cases, since most drivers don’t know their legal rights.
 Our Miranda rights, including the right to remain silent, and not self-incriminate, are important, but police are good at getting people in custody to WAIVE this right, and talk to them.
 This tends to be true for YOUNG drivers facing criminal trouble for the first time.